Official websites use .gov

 Startle responses are rapid reflexes that are triggered by sudden sensory stimuli, and which help animals defend against, or escape from, potentially threatening stimuli.
 In both fish and mammals, startle responses are initiated by giant reticulospinal neurons in the medulla, which receive short-latency sensory input from diverse sensory modalities.
 Although highly stereotyped, startle responses are nevertheless modulated by sensory context and behavioral state and are therefore an excellent system in which to study how such information is integrated.
 Moreover, the underlying sensorimotor circuits are relatively simple, facilitating studies into the effects of gene mutations that cause neurodevelopmental disorders such as autism and schizophrenia.

 In mammals, including humans, the startle response to a strong auditory stimulus can be inhibited by pre-exposure to a weak acoustic ‘prepulse,’ a form of startle modulation termed prepulse inhibition, which is diminished in several neurological conditions.
-Previously, we showed that, in zebrafish, as in mammals, several distinct cellular mechanisms mediate prepulse inhibition, depending on the time interval between the prepulse and the startle stimulus, with NMDA receptor signaling playing a key role for intervals greater than 100 ms. Accordingly, zebrafish with gene mutations in specific NMDA receptor subunits linked to schizophrenia show diminished prepulse inhibition.
-We have now also identified neurons that mediate prepulse inhibition at intervals of less than 100 ms and confirmed previous reports that a GABAergic mechanism is involved (Figure 1).
-In ongoing experiments, we are now defining how such neurons suppress startle reflexes by examining their synaptic connections with, and molecular signaling to, central neurons that initiate startle responses.
+Previously, we showed that, in zebrafish as in mammals, several distinct cellular mechanisms mediate prepulse inhibition, depending on the time interval between the prepulse and the startle stimulus, with NMDA receptor signaling playing a key role for intervals greater than 100 ms. Accordingly, zebrafish with gene mutations in specific NMDA receptor subunits linked to schizophrenia show diminished prepulse inhibition.
+We have now also identified neurons that mediate prepulse inhibition at intervals of less than 100 ms and confirmed previous reports that a GABAergic mechanism is involved.
+We demonstrated that these neurons directly connect to central startle command neurons and defined the molecular signaling pathway between these neurons that is required for prepulse inhibition.

 Click image to enlarge.